 Ask an Agent

 The Zebra is an independent insurance advisor and quote comparison site with headquarters in Austin, Texas.
 Utilizing its real-time quote comparison …

-1. Get an estimate for the damage at a local repair shop (which you've already done: about $1,000).
+1. Get an estimate for the damage at a local repair shop, which you already said is $1,000.

-2. See our 2021 state of insurance and see how much an at-fault accident is in your state.
-On average, an at-fault accident raised rates over 42% in Illinois in 2020.
-Our data shows that the average premium for IL is $1,285.
-Meaning, an at-fault accident would increase your premium by $544 per year.
-Most insurance companies will charge you for 3 years for at-fault accidents and claims.
-Meaning, that $544 will stretch to over $1600 in fees.
-Plus your $100 deductible, it's about $700 cheaper to pay for the damage out of pocket than file a claim - according to our data.
+2. Our State of Insurance report shows that the average premium in Illinois is $1,285 and the average increase for at-fault accidents is 42%, meaning your premium could increase by $544 per year.
+Most insurance companies will charge you for 3 years for at-fault accidents and claims, meaning that the $544 will stretch to over $1600 in fees, plus your $100 deductible.
+It's about $700 cheaper to pay for the damage out of pocket than file a claim (according to our data).

+Ask an Agent